rydlande/Semester_Project_1/README.md

 ## Description

-In the semester project, we were to create a website for a science museum.
+In the semester project, we were to create a website for a museum called Community Science Museum.
 The target audience was primary and middle school children (ages 7-15) and families with young children.
 We were provided the media assets, such as text and images.
+I made the page using only HTML and CSS.

 ## Technologies Used